DD2480-Group-26/TagStudioClone/report.md

 #### Requirement 4: Immediate application
 - The updated shortcut is applied instantly to the QAction without needing to restart the application.

+### Requirments for [Feature Request]: Add the ability to open the URL in the URL field #506

+#### Requirement 1: Highlight
+- The links in the text of a field should be highlighted blue and have an underline.

+#### Requirement 2: Open browser
+- The default browser should open the website when link is clicked.

 ## Code changes